Support / Professional Services

 - Provides diverse professional teaching and learning development activities

 - Integrates a 12 week professional practice course to support student learning

 - Promotes a supportive student experience through a partnership between St Michael’s Hospital and Ryerson University

 To deliver outstanding academic and practical training for future dietitians through collaborative partnerships.

 To be a leader of innovation and collaboration in dietetic education and training.

 - To provide students with high quality practical training through which they can demonstrate competency attainment as per the Integrated Competencies for Dietetic Education and Practice, qualify to write the Canadian Dietetic Registration Examination, and become dietitians.

 - To collaborate with partner organizations to enhance the quality of dietetic practical training for students and preceptors.

 - To support students and preceptors by providing exceptional opportunities for professional growth and development.

-For further information about the program, please refer to the following document:
+For further information about the program, application eligibilitiy and application prodedures, please go to: